MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/14-deepdive-move-data-between-sql-server-and-xdf-file.md

 ---
-title: Move data between SQL Server and XDF file (SQL and R deep dive)| Microsoft Docs ms.prod: sql ms.technology: machine-learning
+title: Move data between SQL Server and XDF file (SQL Server and RevoScaleR tutorial) | Microsoft Docs ms.prod: sql ms.technology: machine-learning

-ms.date: 04/15/2018
+ms.date: 11/27/2018
 ms.topic: tutorial
 author: HeidiSteen
 ms.author: heidist
 manager: cgronlun
 ---
-# Move data between SQL Server and XDF file (SQL and R deep dive)
+# Move data between SQL Server and XDF file (SQL Server and RevoScaleR tutorial)
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-This article is part of the Data Science Deep Dive tutorial, on how to use [RevoScaleR](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/revoscaler) with SQL Server.
+This lesson is part of the [RevoScaleR tutorial](deepdive-data-science-deep-dive-using-the-revoscaler-packages.md) on how to use [RevoScaleR functions](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/revoscaler) with SQL Server.

 In this step, you learn to use an XDF file to transfer data between remote and local compute contexts.
 Storing the data in an XDF file allows you to perform transformations on the data.